We may earn money or products from the companies mentioned in this post.

 Not surprisingly, a recent study published in the Journal of Pediatrics revealed the presence of harmful chemicals in teens who vape..
 NBC News recently reported on this study.

 As if this wasn't bad enough, there were also heavy metals found in the released vapors, according to a Bloomberg School of Public Health Study.

-Ever noticed a change in the color of your urine during or after vaping; more like looking dark yellow instead of pale yellow?
-If yes, there’s a good chance that you’re dehydrated.
+Ever noticed a change in the color of your urine during or after vaping?
+Do you see more like looking dark yellow instead of pale yellow as it should be?
+If yes, there's a good chance that you're dehydrated.